jmcuneo/a4-components/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---

-## Your Web Application Title

-your hosting link e.g. http://a4-charlieroberts.glitch.me

-Include a very brief summary of your project here and what you changed / added to assignment #3.
-Briefly (3–4 sentences) answer the following question: did the new technology improve or hinder the development experience?

-Unlike previous assignments, this assignment will be solely graded on whether or not you successfully complete it.
-Partial credit will be generously given.